net2t/DD-CMS-Final/README.md

 ---

+## 🎯 What's New in v2.100.0.16

+### 🚀 Improvements

+- **Pending-only Target Selection:** Only rows with 'pending' in Col B are processed in Target mode; 'Error', 'Done', etc. are always skipped.
+- **Literal Nickname Handling:** Nicknames (including @ and special characters) are used as-is for scraping and URLs.
+No modification.
+- **Auto GitHub Workflow:** After every successful run, all files are committed and merged to `main` (or a branch) automatically.

+---

 ## 🎯 What's New in v2.100.0.15

 ### ✅ **FIXED Issues**

 - ✅ **Missing Data Extraction**: Restored all working selectors
   - FOLLOWERS count now extracted correctly
   - POSTS count now extracted correctly